 What led you to create the Morena Leraba character?

-As an introduction to Morena's music, we invite you to watch the 2017 music video for "Impepho".
+As an introduction to Morena's music, we invite you to watch the music video for "Impepho".
 A new-age electronic multi-cultural collaboration between the 3 regions of Lesotho (Morena Leraba), South African (Mankind) and Brazil (TrapFunk & Alivio).
-This incredible video was directed by a Lesotho-based Irish filmmaker, Carl Houston McMillan, a close friend and long time collaborator of Morena Leraba's.
-We spoke to Morena and Carl on the meaning of this song and the concept behind the video.
+This incredible video was directed by a Lesotho-based Irish filmmaker, Carl Houston McMillan, a close friend and collaborator of Morena Leraba's.
+We spoke to Morena and Carl about the song and the concept of the video.

 Speaking on Impepho, director Carl Houston Mc Million said...